Note

 Installation of the Plugin

-For more information about plugin installation see Linux: Install File Daemon (Client)
+For more information about plugin installation see Linux: Install File Daemon (Client).

 Plugin Configuration

-The plugin is configured using Plugin Parameters defined in the “Include” section of a FileSet resource (Bacula Director configuration).
+defined in the “Include” section of a FileSet resource (Bacula Director configuration).

 Generic Plugin Parameters